mesosphere/tweeter/README.md

-# Oinker
+# Tweeter

-Please use the [Mesosphere DCOS](www.mesosphere.com) to find instructions on Oinker
+Please use the [Mesosphere DCOS](www.mesosphere.com) to find instructions on Tweeter